BlasBenito/collinear/README.md

 This function requires a numeric `response` to transform categorical `predictors` to numeric.
-This transformation allows applying the same multicollinearity filtering methods to all predictors.
+This transformation allows applying the same multicollinearity filtering methods to categorical and numeric predictors.

-In `collinear()`, this functionality is controlled by the argument `encoding_method`, which defines the encoding method, or disables the functionality entirely when `NULL`.
+In `collinear()`, this functionality is controlled by the argument `encoding_method`, which defines what method will be used for the target encoding, or disables the functionality entirely when `NULL`.

 The code chunk below creates an example data frame with two levels of the categorical predictor “koppen_zone” and the response “vi_numeric”.